Fitbit is well known as the number one fitness tracker company and with his Fitbit Ionic model was ready to take over the Smartwatch world as well.

 Fitbit Ionic Release Date

-On December the Ionic had a software updated to include support for extra payments options on the Fitbit Pay like NFC payments and a variety of first and third party watch faces.
-The eccentric third party faces are pretty similar at the ones that used to come with the Pebble watch faces, which makes a lot of sense having in mind that Fitbit acquire the Pebble company on December 2016 and took out part of their staff.
+The eccentric third-party faces are pretty similar at the ones that used to come with the Pebble watch faces, which makes a lot of sense having in mind that Fitbit acquire the Pebble company on December 2016 and took out part of their staff.

 Fitbit Ionic Price